ryan-aday/Engineering_Toolbox/README.md

 I also wanted to avoid Selenium solutions, as they're far clunkier, and some machines have restrictions on what you can reference for work tasks, including APIs.

-Since there was no good method to procure actually useful engineering data, I figured I'd do it myself.
+Since there was no good method to procure actually useful engineering data for Python automation, I figured I'd do it myself.

 The script parses through MatWeb to determine material properties.
 MatWeb is THE material repository- SolidWorks, COMSOL, Autodesk, Ansys all borrow its data.
 Provided a search term, it will compile a list of the top 50 materials present in MatWeb's repository, then choose the one that best fits the search term.